ovrdc/neohio-gis-2016-leaflet-jekyll-turf/readme.md

 This repo contains examples from the presentation at the Northeast Ohio GIS Symposium on Leaflet, Jekyll and TurfJS.

-To view the examples, downloa this rpsitor, install Jekll and run jekyll serve.
+To view the examples, download this repsitory, install Jekll and run jekyll serve.

 You could also fork this repo, create a gh_pages branch and let github serve it for you.